gcocatre/caudec/HELP.md

             to embed the same file for all supported codecs specified by -c, or specify -a after -c to embed cover art only for that codec, if supported.
 FILE must be a filename and that file must be located in the source directory.
+If FILE is an empty string, no artwork will be embedded, not even the source file's embedded artwork.

   -f ARG    copy certain files to the output directory.
 ARG may be a 'all',
             a comma separated list of files, and / or file extensions preceded by a dot.
 If ARG is a list of files, they must be filenames and those files must be located in the source directory.
+If ARG is an empty string, no files will be copied, not even APEv2 embedded binaries.

   -k        keep existing destination files (don't overwrite them) -K        keep existing destination files if they're newer than their source